 georgia landlord disclosures

-Georgia law requires that landlords provide their tenants with certain disclosures before they agree to rent the property.
+Georgia laws require that landlords provide their tenants with certain disclosures before they agree to rent the property.
 Most landlords will easily provide this list to tenants, if they do not the tenant can pursue legal action.
 This list of legal information for disclosure under the Georgia landlord-tenant laws include:

 • Lead-based paint.
 This is a federal requirement for houses built before 1978.
-Landlords must let their tenants know of concentrations of lead paint used.
+Landlords must give their tenants notice of concentrations of lead paint used.

 • Authorized authorities.
-Landlords have the responsibility of notifying their Georgia tenants about the names and addresses of the landlord or manager.
+Landlords have the responsibility of giving notice to their Georgia tenants about the names and addresses of the landlord or manager.

 • Flooding risk.
-As a landlord, you must let your tenants know of any flooding that's occurred in the rental property three or four times in the past 5 years.
+As a landlord, you must give your renters notice of any flooding that's occurred in the rental property three or four times in the past 5 years.

-Please note that a Georgia landlord must provide all these disclosures and specific informations prior to the tenant moving in or signing the lease agreement.
-If you don’t, not only would this cause a landlord tenant dispute, but your tenant may have a right to terminate their lease agreement without further accountability.
+Please note that a Georgia landlord must provide all these disclosures and specific informations prior to the renter moving in or signing the rental agreement.
+If you don’t, not only would this cause a dispute, but your tenant may have a legal right to terminate their lease agreement without further accountability.
 This would cause additional cost to the landlord.

 • Be treated fairly by their landlord in accordance with the Fair Housing Act.